HOME Family Pages Computer Help Story List Making Pictures All Pages

 Some programs hang onto some resources which won’t be freed up until you’ve restarted your pc.

 I have a little address card file sitting on my desktop and I use its Help > About to see how my resources are going, because it’s quicker to open that than go through settings.
-Many programs
+Many programs offer this information through Help > About.
+One could also put a shortcut to System on one’s desktop.

-Spyware uses resources and thus slows down your pc, which is just one of many reasons for avoiding it.
 For an explanation of spyware, how it gets into your computer and links to free programs that detect and remove it, read the page about spam.

 If you have something called Find Fast running, highlight it and End Task.